Tian-W001/GalleryShowcase/README.md

 # GalleryShowcase

-run npx vite at root directory press n to switch to next artwork
+run npx vite at root directory <br>

+double click the ground to translate to that position <br>